HaliteChallenge/Halite-II/website/learn-programming-challenge/downloads-and-starter-kits/creating-a-new-starter-kit.md

 ---
 layout: doc_page
-title: Improve the Basic Bot
+title: Creating a new starter kit
 toc: false
 discription: Tutorial to learn how to improve a basic Halite AI bot with a few heuristics as an easy way to get started playing in the Halite AI competition.
-permalink: improve
-sort_key: 10
+sort_key: 2
 ---

 In this tutorial, we’ll add a couple heuristics to the basic bot.
 This will hopefully help you understand Halite II better and set you on your way to dominating the universe.